dylancobb/Hobby-Page/README.md

 - Figuring out how to change SVG stroke colors from within CSS took a while, because I didn't realise that an SVG used as the src in an img tag could not have CSS class styles applied to its SVG code.
 - Accounting for the height of the navbar when scrolling to given sections was a major pain.
 I used a CSS ':before' pseudo-class to target section headings and add an extra 40px of space, then a negative bottom margin on the p:last-of-type of each section of the same size.
 - Getting the appended byline to display in the correct position on all screen sizes took a bit of work, but some CSS @media queries saved the day again.
+- Scrolling too fast was revealing a white scroll overflow (I think that's what it's called?); setting the body background-color to black made it look appropriate.